| Milk Ras Stage 3

 One other thing.
 I packed just about every piece of

-cold weather /rain
+cold weather /rain gear

 I have in my arsenal for this trip and despite what